-If you’re planning a trip to one of the most unique cities in the world, this post will help you plan your 2-day Venice itinerary.
+If you’re planning a trip to one of the most unique cities in the world, aka Venice, this post will help you plan your Venice trip.
 Find out about the best things to do in Venice in 2 days – where to go and what to see plus many important travel tips for your trip.

 Disclaimer: This post contains affiliate links – this means I might earn a small commission when you buy a product/service via my links (at no extra cost to you).
 More about it here.